History of South Carolina: Low country

 The Low Country was settled first, dominated by wealthy Englishmen who became owners of large amounts of land on which they established plantations.
 They first transported white indentured servants as laborers, mostly teenage youth from England who came to work off their passage in hopes of learning to farm and buying their own land.
 Planters also imported African laborers to the colony.

 In the early colonial years, social boundaries were fluid between indentured laborers and slaves, and there was considerable intermarriage.
 Gradually the terms of enslavement became more rigid, and slavery became a racial caste.
 South Carolina used Virginia's model of declaring all children born to slave mothers as slaves, regardless of the race or nationality of the father.
 In the Upper South, there were many mixed-race slaves with white planter fathers.
 With a decrease in English settlers as the economy improved in England before the beginning of the 18th century, the planters began to rely chiefly on enslaved Africans for labor.

 The market for land functioned efficiently and reflected both rapid economic development and widespread optimism regarding future economic growth.
 The frequency and turnover rate for land sales were tied to the general business cycle; the overall trend was upward, with almost half of the sales occurring in the decade before the American Revolution.
-Prices also rose over time, parallel with the rise in the price for rice.
+Prices also rose over time, parallel with the rise in the price of rice.
 Prices dropped dramatically, however, in the years just before the American Revolution, when fears arose about future prospects outside the system of English mercantilist trade.